nordic-institute/X-Road/development/k8s/charts/ds-https-keystore/README.md

 `ds_https_keystore` role replicates the Secret into every Security Server namespace listed in `security_server_instances`.

-The owned Jetty TLS module (develop #3746) reads DS-HTTPS material exclusively from OpenBao at `tls/ds-https`, not from this Secret — the `ds_https_keystore` role additionally seeds the same cert/key into every Security Server namespace's OpenBao (a one-shot Job per namespace, using that
+The owned Jetty TLS module reads DS-HTTPS material exclusively from OpenBao at `tls/ds-https`, not from this Secret — the `ds_https_keystore` role additionally seeds the same cert/key into every Security Server namespace's OpenBao (a one-shot Job per namespace, using that